nbnds/pw-demo/README.md

 > docker compose up

+allure server is set up for port 8085

-To repeat execution, stop the allure server console with Ctrl+C and execute command above again.
+To repeat the execution, stop the allure server console with Ctrl+C and execute command above again

-Then yout should see that the test has history entries in history tab
+Then you should see that the sample test has history entries in history tab